Advancing flight physics through natural adaptation and animal learning: The Physics of animal flight

 \section{The Physics of animal flight}

-In the 19th century, after Euler, Navier and Stokes developed the fluid equations of motion, Helmholtz proposed the first scaling laws for flight \cite{Runge1893}.
-Modern data-driven scaling laws for flight, integrating wing loading in particular, have then been developed by Tennekes in 1996 \cite{Tennekes1996} and Lindhe Norberg in 2006 \cite{LindheNorberg2006}.
-In their current form, these scaling laws have been proven valuable for understanding airplane design and animal flight, further development can make them valuable for flight physics \cite{Sethna2022}.
+\del{In the 19th century, after Euler, Navier and Stokes developed the fluid equations of motion, Helmholtz proposed the first scaling laws for animal flight \cite{Runge1893}.
+Modern data-driven scaling laws for flight, integrating wing loading in particular, have then been developed by Tennekes in 1996 and Lindhe Norberg in 2006.} From the founding work of da Vinci, fluid dynamics was further developed by Newton, d'Alembert and many others before Euler, Navier and Stokes formalized the equations for fluid motion.
+These advancements led to the establishment of the first scaling laws to animal flight by Helmholtz in the late 19th century \cite{Runge1893}.
+As aviation soared in the 20th century with Lilienthal and the Wright brothers, aerodynamic research saw the rise of parametric studies, driven by the National Advisory Committee for Aeronautics in the United States to which we owe the NACA profiles and the Kaiser Wilhelm Institute for Flow in Germany with Prandtl and von K\'arm\'an \cite{Winter1936,Flachsbart1932,Hoerner1965,wright1953papers,Foppl1911,Eiffel1910}.
+These parametric studies initiated data-informed modeling that materialized in animal flight as data-driven scaling laws, integrating wing loading in particular \cite{Tennekes1996,LindheNorberg2006}.
+In their current form, these scaling laws have been proven valuable for understanding airplane design and animal flight, to which further development can make them valuable for flight physics \cite{Sethna2022}.

 A particularity of animal flight as a research domain is indeed its intrinsic multidisciplinarity, ranging from physics and biology to engineering.
-As such, it is not surprising that models developed for animal flight were proposed by biologists, like Pennycuick or Weis-Fogh \cite{pennycuick_book,Weis-Fogh1973}, while others emanate from fluid dynamicists \cite{Wang2005,Liu2024}.
+As such, it is not surprising that models developed for animal flight were proposed by biologists, like Pennycuick or Weis-Fogh \cite{pennycuick_book,Weis-Fogh1973}, while others emanate from fluid dynamicists \cite{Wang2005,Liu2024}. \\

+\del{Free flight in the free atmosphere is primarily governed by two pressure-dominated} In the context of free flight, animals are primarily influenced by two aerodynamic forces: drag and lift.
+As flying animals size from a few meters down to hundreds of micrometers, the nature of these forces is highly dependent on the animal size, more precisely on its Reynolds number $\mathrm{Re}=UL/\nu$, with $U$ the air velocity in flight, $L$ the size of the animal, typically its wingspan, and $\nu$ the kinematic viscosity of air.
+In particular, large gliding birds ($\mathrm{Re}\sim 10^5$) often generate lift thanks to their wing cambers like planes.

+This camber-induced lift is yet often coupled with a strong leading-edge vortex, that stabilizes a depression zone along the wing enhancing lift.
+Similar leading-edge vortex is found in most animal flights, even when camber-induced lift is absent, as we mentioned earlier \cite{Chin2016}.
+Such leading-edge-vortex-induced lift is at the core of lift production in flapping flight, as flapping induces a cycle of positive and negative lift production alternating between the downstroke and upstroke.
+This cycle can lead to extreme lift fluctuations, especially for insects like butterflies \cite{Langley2014}.
+Another vortex-induced lift mechanism is found in gliding vertebrates of small aspect ratio, where trailing vortices developed from the wingtips enhance lift at high angles of attack, similarly to delta wings \cite{Thorington1998,Lau2023}.